arturopstem/webpack-config/README.md

 touch .gitignore
 ```

-Add node_modules to .gitignore to not upload all the packages to the remote repo:
+Add node_modules and dist to .gitignore to not upload all the packages to the remote repo:

 ```txt
 node_modules